June 1 STRATEGY

 So I gave them over to the stubbornness of their heart, To walk in their own devices.

-As an athlete, the relationship with your coach is important.
+As an employee, the relationship with your leader is important.
 It is a relationship built on trust.
-When the coach no longer has confidence that a player is listening and following instructions, he will receive less playing time.
-His opportunity to pursue his sport is lost.
-God is, in many ways, like our coach.
+When the leader no longer has confidence that an employee is listening and following instructions, he will receive fewer opportunities.
+His opportunity to pursue his career is lost.
+God is, in many ways, like our leader.
 He wants to teach us and guide us so that we can experience joy and bring Him glory.
 At times, we might not be listening to God, so He moves on, and our opportunity to walk in His favor is gone.
 Are you in danger of losing your opportunity?

 2 Kings 13:1-14:29

 June 29 WAITING TO HEAR

 I will hear what God the Lord will say; For He will speak peace to His people, to His godly ones; But let them not turn back to folly.

 For a. child, there is no higher praise than the voice of his parent.
 Other people may praise you, but when your parent praises you, it is even more special.
 In a sense, we wait to hear what a certain person has to say before we really know how to feel about our performance.
 Praise should only be given when it is due.
 For a believer in Christ, what the Lord has to say is more important than what other people have to say about our lives.
 We need to be listening to be quick to obey, and quick to celebrate his pleasure in our lives.
 Are you waiting to hear what God has to say?